dschwartznyc/open-astro-org-web-service/README.md

 	- which python (should point to the virtual environment setup above)
 	- python --version (should be Python 3.9+)

+- Change the permissions for the shell scripts
+	- chmod 744 *.zsh

 - Setup the development environment (loads required packages)
 	- ./setDevEnv.zsh